akamud/Xamarin.Forms.TestingLibrary/README.md

 ## Why isn't unit testing enough?

 You surely can do a very complete test suite for your Xamarin.Forms app, but I feel like there is room for improvement.
-Unit testing your ViewModels can cover your code and run very fast, but don't touch your user interfaces.
-UI Tests can cover your user interfaces, but are very flaky and slow to run.
+Unit testing your ViewModels can cover your code and run very fast, but they don't touch your user interfaces.
+UI Tests, on the other hand, can cover your user interfaces, but are very flaky and slow to run.

-**Xamarin.Forms.TestingLibrary** aims to cover more ground than a simple ViewModel unit test while keeping its speed, and not having all the flakiness of a UI test.
+**Xamarin.Forms.TestingLibrary** sits in the middle.
+It aims to cover more ground than a simple ViewModel unit test, by handling your View code too, while keeping its speed and not having all the flakiness of a UI test.

 Take this scenario, we have an app with this XAML: